-One of the most fascinating places on the Western Front is Naours, where underground caves contain the largest known collection of First World War graffiti.
+One of the most fascinating places on the Western Front is Naours, where underground tunnels contain the largest known collection of First World War graffiti.

 The 3000 etchings in the chalky walls give new insight into soldiers’ experiences, especially how they maintained a sense of identity and meaning in a harsh and life-threatening environment.